llmscript/llmscript/README.md

 ## Getting Started

-To use LLMScript, simply copy the following definition into your preferred LLM (like Claude or ChatGPT) and start creating AI workflows.
-The language can be adapted to work with any programming language or syntax - this is just one example implementation.
+To use LLMScript, follow these steps:

+1. **Copy the LLMScript Definition**
+   - Copy the entire definition block below
+   - Paste it into your preferred LLM (ChatGPT, Claude, etc.)
+   - The LLM will respond with: `LLMScript environment ready.
+Enter your LLMScript command:`

+2. **Write or Use LLMScript Code**
+   - Write your own code using the provided primitives
+   - Use one of the example scripts from this repository
+   - Modify existing examples to suit your needs

+3. **Execute Your Script**
+   - Paste your LLMScript code into the LLM
+   - The LLM will execute it according to the rules
+   - Interact with any prompts or inputs required

 ### LLMScript Definition
 ```